sgregory86/bp-trackr/README.md

 BPTrackr
 ====================

-A Blood Pressure application built on Angular 1.5 components, TypeScript, Express and MongoDB.
+A Blood Pressure application built on Angular 1.6, TypeScript, Express and MongoDB.

 ## Prerequisites